fal-ai/dbt-fal/docs/anomaly-detection.md

 As we can see, the system finds 3 anomalies in the first wave and 1 while the wave flattens.
 This behaviour is unexpected, however it is insignificant enough that only the extreme outliers are reported as anomalous.
 In this second wave, we can observe a much, much more sharp upwards trend that the system classifies most of the wave as anomalous.

 In this example, we can see the power of fal, as we can have an extremely vital and time sensitive system directly from your dbt project.

+## Moving further
+The next step for this example would be to get the system production ready by implementing it into your existing dbt based pipeline.
+But, for the example to be a pipeline ready system, the main bottleneck is finding the range for the ideal `eps`.
+A system can be implemented to detect the elbow curve using [mathematical analysis](https://en.wikipedia.org/wiki/Mathematical_analysis) to solve this issue.
+Other than that, the system is a modular block so, the connections of your pipeline can be configured for your specific needs.
+I.e. our example with the Covid-19 data can be used to trigger a PSA or manage social distancing rules.